Dilmun: Location

+The Barbar Temple were the first parts of Dilmun society to be re-discovered from 1954 by Geoffrey Bibby and Peter Glob, and the summit of a gravel mound was removed in the winter of 1955 and walls were excavated in February and March 1956, extending to 1962.

 In 1987, archaeologist Theresa Howard-Carter proposed that Dilmun of this era might be a still unidentified tell near the Arvand Rud (Shatt al-Arab in Arabic) between modern-day Qurnah and Basra in modern-day Iraq.
 In favor of Howard-Carter's proposal, it has been noted that this area does lie to the east of Sumer ("where the sun rises"), and the riverbank where Dilmun's maidens would have been accosted aligns with the Shatt al-Arab which is in the midst of marshes.
 The "mouth of the rivers" where Dilmun was said to lie is for her the union of the Tigris and Euphrates rivers at al-Qurnah.
 A number of scholars have suggested that Dilmun originally designated the eastern province of modern Saudi Arabia, notably linked with the major Dilmunite settlements of Umm an-Nussi and Umm ar-Ramadh in the interior and Tarout on the coast.